siemens/efibootguard/README.md

 ## Watchdog support ##

-The following watchdog drivers are implemented:
+The following watchdog drivers are implemented (and are probed in this order):
+* WDAT (ACPI) watchdog
+* AMD FCH
+* Intel i6300esb
 * Intel Quark
+* Siemens SIMATIC IPC4x7E
 * Intel TCO
-* Intel i6300esb
-* AMD FCH
-* Siemens SIMATIC IPC4x7E

 Note that if no working watchdog is found, the boot process deliberately fails.
 That said, setting a watchdog timeout of `0` allows to boot nonetheless without